22b1074/NLP-ComputerVision-VisionTransformers-Stereo-THP/README.md

-The pdfs have g-colab notebook link.And the Questions are in in AI Subsystem Assignment
+The pdfs have g-colab notebook link.And the Questions are in in THP_AI_Subsystem_Recruitment_Assignment